Department of Finance

 The Office responsibilities include preparing governmental and non-major enterprise annual revenue budgets (revenue anticipations) for the executive and legislative branches of City government.
 The Office provides an annual Budget Commission Report in June of each year delineating the revenue anticipations for the next year’s budget.

 The Office relies on independent economic assessments from major research entities including the University of Georgia-Selig Economic Center, S&P Case-Shiller Index, Cushman and Wakefield, PKF Consulting, and Federal and State economic data.
 Key economic drivers are utilized in the preparation of a multi-year financial model that is updated on a monthly basis.

-The Office of Revenue administers billing and collection, business licensing, revenue assurance and auditing, accounts receivable management, lien recordings, payment processing and online services.
-The billing and self-reported collection accounts include general business licenses, hotel/motel taxes, car rental taxes, alcohol taxes, franchise fees, municipal leases, professional tax accounts and compliance with the City Code of Ordinances.
-Invest Atlanta is available to provide advice to entrepreneurs and small business owners.
+The Office administers billing, collection for business and occupational taxes, hotel/motel taxes, car rental taxes, alcohol taxes, franchise fees, municipal leases, professional tax accounts and compliance with the City Code of Ordinances.
+Invest Atlanta is our strategic partner to provide advice on expanding entrepreneurship and small business development in the City.